Zenncode/Zenncode/README.md

 <br/>

 <p align="center">
-  🔭 I'm currently an Intern diving into real-world projects.<br/> 👨‍💻 Creating apps that make life easier and more fun.<br/> 🚀 Passionate about clean code and smooth user experiences.<br/> 💡 Always learning, experimenting, and solving problems.<br/>
+  🔭 I'm currently an Intern diving into real-world projects hehe.<br/> 👨‍💻 Creating apps that make life easier and more fun.<br/> 🚀 Passionate about clean code and smooth user experiences.<br/> 💡 Always learning, experimenting, and solving problems.<br/>